p2kmgcl/chachi-shell/README.md

 > - Sway is a compositor for wayland
 > - `swaymsg -t get_outputs` list outputs

-- Install `sway clipman alacritty thunar`
+- Install `sway clipman alacritty thunar ristretto`
 - Install `ulauncher` from AUR

 > Installing `xorg-xwayland` is necessary for